Published on July 6, 2024

 As the business community has rushed to embrace artificial intelligence, many public relations specialists are still wondering about the benefits of AI in PR content creation and what generative AI tools like ChatGPT mean for their jobs.
 So far, AI-driven PR content has not matched the innovations in martech and other engineering-focused applications.
 But even in its infancy, natural language processing technology is proving to be a boon to the marketing industry.

 Anyone with an ear for hype might be skeptical.
 As fast as AI technology has advanced, with software vendors rushing to add AI chat enhancements, their marketing claims seem to sprint ahead of the pack.
-When Cision US in October 2023 launched its “all-new, all-in-one, AI-powered PR and comms partner,” many CisionOne features were “coming soon” and had not arrived in early 2024.
+When Cision US in October 2023 launched its “all-new, all-in-one, AI-powered PR and comms partner,” many CisionOne features were “coming soon” well into 2024.

 The media outreach game remains the same, despite claims of a revolution in the making.
 PR professionals’ inboxes are lined with AI-themed sales pitches.
 Many messages fall far short of the mark in suggesting services the recipient would find useful.
 How intelligent can these AI tools be?